vroncevic/gen_stm32/README.md

 # STM32 project skeleton generator.

+gen_stm32 is toolset for generation STM32 project skeleton for development of embedded applications.

+Developed in python code: 100%.

 The README is used to introduce the modules and provide instructions on how to install the modules, any machine dependencies it may have and any other information that should be provided before the modules are installed.